Sculpture Bermagui

 Our Selection Committee will select sculptures from those that have been entered for the exhibition based on the following criteria:

-• Suitability of Materials (including safety and durability)
+• Suitability of Materials

 • Readiness for Display